runpod/openv/docs/technical-flow.md

 4. **Video Management**
     - Users can view their generated videos
     - Delete functionality removes both database records and stored files
-    - All operations are authenticated via Clerk
-    - Database maintains video metadata and relationships to users

 ### Implementation Details